-What are the challenges that organizations usually face in analyzing data?
+What are the challenges in analyzing data that organizations usually face?

 The most traditional way to collect data has been a survey.
 Employee engagement survey, pulse survey, NPS surveys.
 This gives organizations point in time measures around a sample set to build their views on.
 Most survey tools are advanced enough to give insights into problem areas but suffer from a couple of downsides.

 Challenges while analysing data

 - The data tends to be point in time, typically after a significant event as an important announcement or right after periodic pay and performance cycles.
 These tend to bias and cloud the data

 - The data in most circumstances is skewed, Its human nature to shy away from hard feedback or talk about issues so employees usually speak in neutrals or positives.
 The real grit and stuff is missing

 These and the inability to analyze data real time limit the range and impact of such traditional practices leading to surprises.